 • Type 1 reports on management’s description of a service organization’s system and the suitability of the design of controls related to the applicable trust services criteria.

 • Type 2 reports on management’s description of a service organization’s system and the suitability of the design and operating effectiveness of the controls related to the applicable trust services criteria.

 Understanding Type 1 vs Type 2 REPORTS

 A SOC 2, Type 1 examination is an important step toward providing the assurance that you and your clients need.
 The SOC 2, Type 1 examines the description you have provided of the internal controls in your system, and it measures that description against the AICPA’s Trust Services Criteria.
 It serves as a stepping-stone for the SOC 2, Type 2 that examines whether or not your system of controls actually functions as described.
 After all, if you haven’t designed a system that can meet the criteria, then there’s no point in going through the additional expense of testing the system to see if it functions as designed.

 For most of your clients, it is not enough to know that you have described a system that should keep their information safe.
 They want an added degree of confidence that your controls are actually operating effectively over a particular period of time.
 That is the assurance they get from a SOC 2, Type 2 opinion.

 When your clients count on you for services that involve their sensitive data, a SOC 2, Type 2 report provides them with an objective, third-party look at the controls you provide to secure that data.
-The SOC 2, Type 2 examination measures the operation of your controls against the Trust Services Principles set forth by the AICPA, and it provides your clients with a description of the tests that your accountant performs and the results of those tests.
+The SOC 2, Type 2 examination measures the operation of your controls against the Trust Services Criteria set forth by the AICPA, and it provides your clients with a description of the tests that your accountant performs and the results of those tests.